HendrikW/topics-project-1/README.md

 # topics-project-1

-final project for module 2 (backend)
+final project for module 2 (backend) by Susanne and Lara